 Where do the clothes thrown in urban dumpsters end?
 We asked a cooperative that manages the old clothes collection

 The most proper way to get rid of your old garments that have already been completed their journey with you, is to throw them into the dedicated urban dumpsters.
-Thus, what really happens when we dispose of our old clothes into those cans?
+Thus, what really happens when we dispose of our old clothes into those bins?

 We have already started talking some days ago about how to collect and recycle old garments and from that moment we receive many questions about this topic.